priyanshi-100506/ai-research-intelligence/README.md

-﻿# AI Industry Briefing Pipeline
+﻿# AI Research Intelligence Platform

-An automated AI-powered data engineering pipeline that collects engineering news, validates LLM-generated insights, and delivers a structured executive briefing directly to email.
+An AI-powered research intelligence platform that automatically ingests recent AI research papers, generates structured insights using an LLM, validates every response with strict schemas, and serves curated research through a FastAPI dashboard and REST API.

 ---

 ## Why I Built This

-Keeping up with engineering blogs, AI announcements, and technical videos every day became increasingly difficult.
+The volume of AI research published every day makes it difficult to stay updated with the latest developments across Natural Language Processing, Computer Vision, Robotics, and other domains.

-Instead of manually filtering dozens of sources, I built an automated pipeline that continuously ingests content, stores only new information, summarizes it using an LLM, validates every response through strict schemas, and generates a daily HTML briefing.
+Instead of manually browsing research repositories, I built an automated backend pipeline that continuously ingests research papers, stores only new entries, generates structured AI summaries, validates every response using strict schemas, and exposes the curated results through a web dashboard and API.

-The goal of this project was not simply to use an LLM—it was to engineer a reliable service around one.
+The objective of this project was not simply to integrate an LLM, but to engineer a reliable backend system around one.

 ---

 ## Architecture

-GitHub Actions (Scheduler)
+FastAPI Backend

 ↓

-Ingestion Layer
+Research Ingestion (arXiv)

 ↓